Point & Click : Discretionary Difficulties of Entry and Watching a Move Run

 The Golden Egg

-It doesn’t exist.
+It doesn't exist.
 But review and replay does.
 You do NOT need to be perfect; you need to be consistent.
-So, create a very brief checklist for entry parameters and utilize them when you are in an area of planned interest.
+Build a brief checklist of entry parameters and use it when you're in an area of planned interest.